The 15 Foods You Absolutely Have to Eat While Visiting New Orleans

 This spicy beef-based soup is in the midst of a resurgence since Katrina shuttered many of the stores that once served this cheap street food in humble foam cups.
 Yet it remains under-regarded among characteristic New Orleans dishes.
 Perhaps that owes to its humble, opaque roots: its recipes orally passed within families, its sale traditionally occurring in corner stores and mom-and-pop shops.

 The soup -- found, too, in chicken, seafood, and veggie variations -- may have come over with Chinese immigrants and was co-opted by African-American neighbors in the 19th century.
 This fusion is evident in the mix of soy sauce, Creole spices, and the holy trinity of green bell pepper, onion, and celery.
 Spaghetti noodles are the most common, but variations of ya-ka-mein have ramen or udon.
 Most consistently, your bowl will have a hard-boiled egg and plenty of chopped green onion.
 Locally, it's also been dubbed Old Sober for its prized reputation for curing hangovers.
 Ms. Linda Green, known as the "Ya-Ka-Mein Lady," can be found during festivals.
-You might also try her famous family recipe on Thursday evenings at the Ogden.
+You might also try her famous family recipe on Thursday evenings at the Ogden, or on Sundays at the French market.

 The best place to find this street food is really at neighborhood corner joints like Manchu Food Store and Chinese Kitchen, a small bright-purple cinderblock building under the bridge on Claiborne.